OpenCyphal/yakut/README.md

 In case you need screencast tutorials for installation & configuration on Windows and GNU/Linux, they can be found on [the forum](https://forum.uavcan.org/t/screencast-of-installing-configuring-yakut/1197).

-### Protip on environment variables

-Defining the required environment variables manually is unergonomic and time-consuming.
-A better option is to have relevant configuration that you use often defined in a dedicated file (or several) that is sourced into the current shell session as necessary (conceptually this is similar to virtual environments used in Python, etc).
-Here is an example for a doubly-redundant CAN bus (assuming sh/bash/zsh here):

 ```bash
 # Common UAVCAN register configuration for testing & debugging.